radioactive11/radioactive11/README.md

 <br>

-Here non-exhaustive list of things I do:
+Here is a non-exhaustive list of things I do:
 <li> Extracting meaningful insights from data
 <li> Building recommendation engines
 <li> Working on classification and clustering problems